nutanixdev/udacity/HybridCloudEngineer/README.md

 # Hybrid Cloud Engineer Nanodegree

 Welcome!
-Students probably want to get directly to the [materials for course 2 project](course/2/project/)
+Students probably want to get directly to the materials for [course 2 project](course/2/project/) and [course 3 project](course/3/project/).

 ## Overview